e-square-io/nx-github-actions/packages/nx-distributed-task/README.md

 Github Action that runs nx `run-many` for the specified target and projects.
 This action was designed to consume the outputs of [@e-square/nx-affected-matrix](https://github.com/marketplace/actions/nx-affected-task) in order to distribute jobs with ease.

-Check out the monorepo's [README](https://github.com/e-square-io/nx-github-actions#usage) for a full usage example of both actions
+Check out the monorepo's [README](https://github.com/e-square-io/nx-github-actions#usage) for a full usage example of both actions with GitHub Actions' matrix

 ## Usage